How Vibration Amplification Works: Phase, Pyramids

 Step 6 — Reconstruction

-With the phase modified, the algorithm applies the inverse complex steerable pyramid: it reassembles all the subbands — with the amplified phase at the selected frequencies, and the unmodified amplitude and phase everywhere else — back into a complete video frame.
+With the phase modified, the algorithm applies the inverse complex steerable pyramid: it reassembles all the subbands — with the amplified phase at the selected frequencies, and the unmodified amplitude — back into a complete video frame.
 This is done independently for each frame.
 The result is a video that looks largely like the original scene, except that motions at the selected frequency band are spatially amplified and visually clear.
 Colour, texture, and static structure are preserved.

-One refinement in the VibraVizja® implementation is amplitude-weighted spatial smoothing of the phase signal before the amplification step.
+One refinement in the above implementation is amplitude-weighted spatial smoothing of the phase signal before the amplification step.
 In image regions where the pyramid subband amplitude is low — for example a uniformly lit flat surface with no spatial texture — the phase estimate is inherently noisy.
 Weighting the phase spatially by the local subband amplitude before amplification suppresses these unreliable estimates without sacrificing spatial resolution in textured regions.
 The result is a cleaner amplified output particularly in low-contrast areas of the scene.

 Why This Matters for Vibration Diagnostics